-Kerala is known as, Gods Own Country, for its breath-taking beauty and the city of Kochi lies on the South West Coast overlooking the Arabian Sea.
+Kerala is known as, Gods Own Country, for its breath-taking beauty, and the city of Kochi lies on the South West Coast overlooking the Arabian Sea.
 For centuries Kochi has been a gathering place for merchants and tourists from various nations and people who have been here from Arabs to the Portuguese and British have all left their legacy and cultural imprints behind.
 No trip to Kerala is complete without a visit to Kochi tourist places, for it is, the true essence of Kerala.
 Today Kochi has emerged as one of the must destinations places to visit in Kerala and the cultural and historical significance of Kochi offers a variety of experiences in and around the Tourist Places to visit in Kochi.

-Here are must visit tourist places in Kochi that you should not miss on a visit to Kerala if you are planning to enjoy Kochi Tourism.
+Here are must-visit tourist places in Kochi that you should not miss on a visit to Kerala if you are planning to enjoy Kochi Tourism.

 1. Fort Kochi

 St Francis Church which is one of the oldest built by Europeans in India and another landmark in this area is Vasco House where Vasco Da Gama is believed to have lived.
 Visitors can also enjoy walking along Fort Kochi Beach which may be the only beach in the state which has the presence of the Chinese fishing nets and which is also famous for Cochin carnival that is conducted on New Years eve.

 Mattancherry is another fascinating area in Kochi.
 An eclectic mix of spices, handicrafts, culture, and food, Mattancherry is one of the most vibrant Kochi tourist places.
-The name mattancherry originated from the house name “Ancherry Mattam”, a Brahmin house which was pronounced by foreign traders as Matt-Ancherry.
-Mattancherry is tourist spot in Kochi where Portuguese influence can be seen and in particular the Dutch Palace.
+The name mattancherry originated from the house name “Ancherry Mattam”, a Brahmin house that was pronounced by foreign traders as Matt-Ancherry.
+Mattancherry is a tourist spot in Kochi where Portuguese influence can be seen and in particular the Dutch Palace.

 3. Bolghatty & Vypeen Islands

-Bolghatty Island is a short boat ride away from mainland Kochi and has Bolghatty Palace which is one of the oldest existing Dutch palaces outside Holland.
-Bolghatty Palace is now converted into a hotel and there is even a small golf course, a swimming pool, 9-hole golf course, ayurvedic centre and daily Kathakali performances and is a popular resort to stay for Indian and overseas tourists.
+Bolghatty Island is a short boat ride away from mainland Kochi.
+Bolghatty Palace which is a heritage hotel is one of the oldest existing Dutch palaces outside Holland.
+Bolghatty Palace is now converted into a hotel and there is even a small golf course, a swimming pool, 9-hole golf course, ayurvedic center and daily Kathakali performances and is a popular resort to stay in for Indian and overseas tourists.

 4. Lulu Shopping Mall, Edappally